School Board Policy 417 -

 a. build awareness of the problem within the community, identify available treatment and counseling programs for students and develop good working relationships and enhance communication between the schools and other community agencies; and

 b. develop a written procedure clarifying the notification process to be used by the chemical abuse pre-assessment team when a student is believed to be in possession of or under the influence of alcohol or a controlled substance.
-The procedure must include contact with the student and the student's parents or guardian in the case of a minor student.
+The procedure must include contact with the student and the student's parents/guardians in the case of a minor student.

 1. The dangers and health risks of chemical abuse in the workplace/school.